xmlunit/xmlunit/README.md

 XMLUnit 2.x for Java: [![Build Status XMLUnit 2.x for Java](https://travis-ci.org/xmlunit/xmlunit.svg?branch=master)](https://travis-ci.org/xmlunit/xmlunit)

+## Help Wanted!

+If you are looking for soemthing to work on, we've compiled a [list](HELP_WANTED.md) of things that should be done before XMLUnit 2.0 can be released.

+Please see the (contributing guide)[CONTRIBUTING.md] for details on how to contribute.

 ## Examples

 These are some really small examples, more is to come in the [user guide](https://github.com/xmlunit/user-guide/wiki)